cal-jamo/play_trade_CS260/notes.md

 In the CSS box model, what is the ordering of the box layers starting at the inside and working out?
 Content, padding, border, margin.

-What will the following code output when executed using a for loop and console.log?
-Without seeing the actual code, it would depend on the content of the loop, but it typically outputs the value of each iteration.

 How would you use JavaScript to select an element with the id of “byu” and change the text color of that element to green? document.getElementById('byu').style.color = 'green';